SimonTheLeg/deepwork/Readme.md

 Currently only working with Mac OS X, more variety to come soon.

+## Set-Up

+create a config file under ~/.deepwork/config.json and add the names of all communication applications.
+An example config can be found in [example-config.json](example-config.json)

 ## Usage

 Close all communication apps to enter a focused working state.